ahadas/kubemom-old/Wiki.md

 Among the first group are the following requirements:
 - Containerizing the MOM application.
 - Retrieving node-level data via [Node-Exporter](https://github.com/prometheus/node_exporter/blob/master/README.md).
-- Retrieving guest(VM)-level data from KubeVirt (See this [trello card](https://trello.com/c/izETePlZ/79-8epic-detailed-monitoring-expose-vm-internal-metrics-initiative-perfscale-baseline)).
+- Retrieving guest(VM)-level data via KubeVirt (See this [trello card](https://trello.com/c/izETePlZ/79-8epic-detailed-monitoring-expose-vm-internal-metrics-initiative-perfscale-baseline)).
 - Sending actions to the node-level KSM.
-- Sending actions to the guest-level ballooning.
+- Sending guest-level actions.

 Among the second group are the following requirements:
 - Replacing the lisp-like scripting language for policy definition with [a more declarative language](https://ovirt.org/develop/release-management/features/sla/mom-declarative-language.html).
-- Enabling to adjust policies according to VM-lifecycle events (e.g., configuring the policy differently when VM boots compared to when the guest operating system is already up).
+- Enabling policy adjustments according to VM-lifecycle events (e.g., configuring the policy differently when VM boots compared to when the guest operating system is already up).

 ## Approach
 There appears to be no good reason for changing the architecture nor for changing the programming language (python) of the existing implementation of MOM in oVirt.
-Furthermore, the suggested improvements to the existing MOM project seem of a lower-priority.
+Furthermore, the suggested improvements to the existing MOM project can be a second-phase step.
 On the other hand, the ability to consume the required data and post the needed actions in a KubeVirt environment seem to be good things to start with.

-Therefore, we can leverage the existing MOM project and starting with extending/replacing the collectors (that retrieve data) and controllers (that post actions).
-This will enable us to measure the effect of a version of MOM that is similar to the existing one in a KubeVirt environment.
+Therefore, we can leverage the existing MOM project and start with extending/replacing the collectors (that retrieve data) and controllers (that post actions).
+This will enable us to inspect the effect of a version of MOM that is similar to the existing one in a KubeVirt environment.

 ## Roadmap
 - Containerize MOM